kiriloman/Multitape-Non-Deterministic-Turing-Machine/README.md

 # Multitape Non Deterministic Turing Machine Simulator
-An accept-state seeking multitape non deterministic Turing machine simulator allows you to write and execute any Turing machine program with respect to **Syntax** and no constraints on the amount of tapes.
+An ```accept``` state seeking multitape non deterministic Turing machine simulator allows you to write and execute any Turing machine program with respect to **Syntax** and no constraints on the amount of tapes.

 ## Getting Started
 To obtain a copy of the simulator just download Turing Machine.jar